-19Note that households with accumulated durables much higher than β may be unable to afford (optimal) education too if they are unlucky enough to draw a low income in the current period.
+&lt;sup>23Note that households with accumulated durables much higher than $\beta$ may be unable to afford (optimal) education too if they are unlucky enough to draw a low income in the current period.
 However, the previously accumulated quantity of durables acts as a buffer for poverty as it gives them a relatively high probability of marriage market success in the next period.

-20Note also that some households that have 0 durables may also be middle-income households who can just afford education (and hence accumulate 0 durables).
+&lt;sup>24Note also that some households that have 0 durables may also be middle-income households who can just afford education (and hence accumulate 0 durables).
 These households would not belong to the category of the absolute or relatively poor.
 This phenomenon too is captured by the mixture model in its probabilistic assignment of household to class, conditional on durable ownership.